fboerman/blog/content/posts/flowbased/highfuaf2025/index.md

 We started with the observation of low RAM for the active constraints of RTE and TransnetBW.
 But when comparing in a broader context of presolved constraints  are they a really that much lower?
 The answer is yes, especially compared to the same quarter in 2024.
 In figure 5 below the average RAM of the presolved constraints are shown per TSO.
 RTE and TransnetBW are indeed the lowest and RTE shows a large drop compared to 2024 Q1.

 {{<plotly json="fig_presolved_ram.json" height="400px" caption="Figure 5: Average RAM per TSO, presolved domain only" >}}

+### 70% rule
+Some people might be surprised by such low RAM and state that they thought it had to be minimum 70% (before any validation subtractions or action plans apply).
+This is a subtle but very important mistake in interpreting the legislation.
+The "70% rule" comes from the EU Clean Energy Package, which indeed stipulates that 70% of physical capacity has to be made available for *cross zonal trade*.
+The only exception to this is if a TSO can prove it will endanger operational security.
+*Margin Available Cross Zonal Trade* (MACZT) has two parts, and this is where the confusion comes in.
+The main equation is:
+$$ RAM + F_{uaf} \ge 0.7 \cdot F_{max} $$
+So this fits with the above story, high $F_{uaf}$ still satisfies the 70% rule, in fact it lowers the required minimum RAM!

 ## Appendix
 Appendix A is the same as figure 1 but then for 2024 Q1.